SPCA Météore 63: Operational history

-In 1926, SPCA entered a Météore in a competition for transport seaplanes organised by the French Undersecretariat for Aeronautics, the Grand Prix des Hydravions de Transport Multimoteurs (Grand Prize of multi-engine transport seaplanes).
+During 1926, SPCA entered a Météore in a competition for transport seaplanes organised by the French Undersecretariat for Aeronautics, the Grand Prix des Hydravions de Transport Multimoteurs (Grand Prize of multi-engine transport seaplanes).
 Piloted by Ernest Burri, the Météore won first place and a FF 100,000 prize.
 It was also the first French transport seaplane to which Bureau Veritas awarded a first-class airworthiness certificate.
 The same year, Lignes Aériennes Latécoère trialled the type on a mail route between Marsailles and Algiers, the first trip taking place on 22 October.

-Because of the Météore's long range, Air Union Lignes d’Orient (AULO) ordered an example in January 1927.
+Because of the Météore's long range, Air Union Lignes d'Orient (AULO) ordered an example in January 1927.
 In October that year, Maurice Noguès flew it from Marsailles to Beirut but crashed and sank off Naples during the return journey.
 Nevertheless, AULO purchased a second example in May 1928, and with this aircraft inaugurated a regular service between the two cities on 6 June 1929.
 On 17 February 1931, the Météore also established the Paris–Saigon route for Air Orient, which had been formed by a merger of AULO and Air Asie the previous year.
 Over its lifespan, the Météore covered 100,000 km.